 On Friday afternoon, New Hampshire governor, Chris Sununu (R) announced on Facebook that he has vetoed three more anti-gun bills passed by the House and Senate, both of which are controlled by Democrats.
 Sununu already vetoed HB696, a confusing and tyrannical firearm confiscation bill last month.
-With these vetoes, all four anti-gun bills passed by the legislature this session have officially been killed and could only be resurrected by a veto override, which is unlikely to occur.
+With these vetoes, all four anti-gun bills passed by the legislature this session have officially been killed.
+Thanks in part by Free Staters elected to the State House, attempts at veto overrides were blocked.

 The bills that Sununu vetoed today were HB514, HB109, and HB564.